xMihai/fp/redux.md

 # redux <!-- omit in toc -->

-Redux is a state management library commonly used with React.
+Redux is a state management library commonly used for React.
 It keeps an application wide state that can be used directly by any component.

 - [State](#state)